lidofinance/lido-oracle/README.md

 Where `{tag}` is a version of the image.
 You can find the latest version in the [releases](https://github.com/lidofinance/lido-oracle/releases)
 **OR**\
-You can build it locally using the following command:
+You can build it locally using the following command (make sure build it from latest [release](https://github.com/lidofinance/lido-oracle/releases)):

 ```bash
 docker build -t lidofinance/oracle .
 ```

+Full variables list could be found [here](https://github.com/lidofinance/lido-oracle#env-variables).

 ## Checks before running